evlar/BT_Help/docs/Setup_SSL_Subtensor_Node.md.md

 ## 10. Final Checks
 - Verify that your site is accessible via HTTPS and that the SSL certificate is correctly installed.
+- Ensure that all necessary SSL directives and WebSocket proxying directives are included in the conf file, and that you do not have conflicting .conf files (Apache2 creates a '000' default ssl directive file that you may need to consolidate with your websocket proxying conf file.
+To do this, simply add the necessary lines, and disable the default, reload and restart.

 **Note**: This is a general process for setting up an SSL certificate for a subdomain using Nginx and Let's Encrypt.
 Specific details may vary depending on server configuration and domain provider.